Shigeaki Hattori

-As an owner, Hattori owns Hattori Racing Enterprises, which currently competes full-time in the NASCAR Camping World Truck Series and the ARCA Menards Series East.
-HRE also has competed part-time in the Xfinity Series and the ARCA Menards Series in the past.
-The team has fielded cars for Johnny Sauter, Alex Bowman, Austin Hill, Max McLaughlin, David Garbo Jr., Lee Pulliam, Brett Moffitt, Sergio Pena, Ross Kenseth, Jesse Little, and Ryan Truex.
+As an owner, Hattori owned Hattori Racing Enterprises, which competes part-time in the NASCAR Craftsman Truck Series, ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.
+HRE also has competed part-time in the Xfinity Series in the past.
+The team has fielded cars for Johnny Sauter, Alex Bowman, Austin Hill, Max McLaughlin, Brett Moffitt, Sergio Pena, Ross Kenseth, Jesse Little, and Ryan Truex.
 His race team won the 2018 NASCAR Camping World Truck Series championship with Brett Moffitt.

+He was not related to Naoki Hattori, whom he briefly raced against in CART.

+Early life

+Shigeaki Hattori was born in Okayama, Japan on November 3, 1963.

 Racing career

 Prior to moving to the United States, Hattori won the Formula Toyota championship in 1994.

 Indy Lights

 Hattori moved to the United States in 1995, and began competing in the Indy Lights series in 1996 at the age of 32.
-After finishing 13th and 25th in points in his first two seasons, he scored his first career win in the series in 1996 at the season-opener at Homestead Miami Speedway.
-He would win two races that season and finish 14th in points.
+After finishing thirteenth and 25th in points in his first two seasons, he scored his first career win in the series in 1997 at the season-opener at Homestead Miami Speedway.
+Later that season, he won the race at Gateway Motorsports Park and finished fourteenth in the standings.